-Professional standards require us to accumulate all known and likely misstatements identified during the audit, other than those that are trivial, and communicate them to the appropriate level of management.
+Professional standards require us to accumulate all known and likely misstatements identified during the audits, other than those that are trivial, and communicate them to the appropriate level of management.
 For purposes of this letter, professional standards define a significant audit adjustment as a proposed correction to the financial statements that, in our judgment, may not have been detected except through our auditing procedures.
 These adjustments may include those proposed by us but not recorded by the System that potentially cause future financial statements to be materially misstated, even though we have concluded that such an adjustment is not material to the current financial statements.
-We proposed the following audit adjustment to the financial statements as a result of our audit, which was reviewed by Management who determined the effects are immaterial to the financial statements as a whole.
+We proposed no audit adjustments that could, in our judgment, either individually, or in the aggregate, have a significant effect on the System's financial reporting process.